DevCaioSouza/DevCaioSouza/README.md

 ### Hi there 👋
-### I'm a fullstack web developer, with 3 years of experience using mostly Javascript to develop frontend and backend applications.
+### I'm a fullstack web developer, with something around 3 years of experience using mostly Javascript ecosystem related tools to develop frontend and backend applications.
 Github is the main platform i use when i want to be sharing whatever i'm working on

 - 🔭 I’m currently working on: Going deeper in Angular (Javascript framework) and NodeJS hence building a solid Fullstack knowledge.
 - 🌱 Learning: Principles of software architecture and design patterns
 - 🌱 Currently Practicing : C# language and .NET platform usage
+- ❤️ I'm doing Leetcode challenges at the moment, it's been a lot of fun
 - 📖 Currently reading: Fundamentals of Software Architecture (FORD, Neil)
 - 👯 I’m looking to collaborate on: Open Source projects, or work as a volunteer
 - 🤔 I’m looking for help with: anything that relates to what i've been working on